ThomasKarabo/UniHub/README.md

 - Foster a sense of community within the campus.

-## Contributing

-We welcome contributions from students, developers, and university IT professionals!
-To get involved:

-- Check open issues or request new features.
-- Fork the repo and submit a pull request.
-- See [CONTRIBUTING.md](CONTRIBUTING.md) for coding guidelines (if available).

 ## Contact

 For queries or suggestions, please open an issue or contact the repository owner.